daeh/zotero-markdb-connect/README.md

   - This will add a tag (`ObsCite`) to every Zotero item for which there exists a reading note in the external folder you specified.
 - In the `Tags` plane of Zotero, right-click on the `ObsCite` tag and assign it a color, which will mark the tagged items in the preview plane of Zotero.

+---

 ## Example Markdown Note

 In this example Markdown note (`@saxe2017emobtom.md`), the _ZoteroObsidianCitations_ will use the yaml metadata keyword `citekey` to find the BetterBibTeX citekey (`saxe2017emobtom`) to determine which Zotero item to associate with the Markdown file.
-Notice that the Markdown file can include other BetterBibTeX citekeys and Zotero-Item-Keys, which are ignored by the add-on.
+Notice that the Markdown file can include other BetterBibTeX citekeys and Zotero-Item-Keys, which are ignored by the plugin.

 ```markdown
 ---